S-Rajkumar/s-rajkumar/README.md

 <h2 align="center"> About </h2>

  **The passionate developer with a hunger to learn and create new things.
-Keenly interested in Cyber Security, Web Development, and DevOps.**
+Keenly interested in Cyber Security, Full Stack Developer, and DevOps.**

- **Looking for opportunities to hone my skills in Cyber Security, Web Development and DevOps.**
+ **Looking for opportunities to hone my skills in Cyber Security, Full Stack Developer and DevOps.**
 <hr>

 - 👨‍🎓 Currently a Sophomore at **Dept. of Computer Science, GCE-Srirangam, TamilNadu, India**